richardschoen/NodeOni/README.md

 The main benefit of this wrapper is to be able to integrate Node.js applications on-the-fly with standard IBM i job streams.

-# Installing NODEONI library and creating PYRUN command objects
+# Installing NODEONI library and creating NODE command objects

 Download the **nodeoni.savf** save file from the selected releases page.